avaly/backup-to-cloud/README.md

 - Encrypts files locally with `gpg`
 - Uploads files to S3 in batches of customizable size
-- Support for uploading a `tar` archive of files in certain folders (useful for sources with thousands of files (e.g. photo library))
+- Support for uploading a `tar` archive of files in certain folders, useful for sources with thousands of files (e.g. photo library)
 - Rescans sources at specific intervals to find new or updated files
 - Removes files from S3 if they are removed locally